Mat1971/IRCScripts/Handover/ReadMe.md

 ### TODO
-version
-testing
-instructions
+version [mention version in countdown/handover!) testing instructions

 ### Installation
+* Load into SAM
+* Load into ADI
+* Test in ADI

+### Limitations
+* You can stop the countdown by stopping the script in SAM, but (at least in v4.2.2) you can't restart it without restarting SAM

+### Usage

 ;Starting the SAM script:
-;     At the start of the final song:  Click Sam->Window->Pal Scipts ;                                   Select AutoCountdown.PAL ;                                   Click the |> play button above the script ;     There will be a message giving the starting time remaining (eg "4:33 to go before handover");
+;     At the start of the final song: Click Sam->Window->Pal Scipts ;                                     Select AutoCountdown.PAL ;                                     Click the |> play button above the script ;
-;     After that messages happen at 3:00   2:00   1:00   0:30   0:15  and  Go Go Go
-;     Change to normal nick happens at 0:30
-;     Encoders automatically stopped
-;
 ;Testing the IRC end
 ;     This script automatically starts and Should Just Work.